Modern Dentures: Your Guide to Today's Options

 Adopting advanced removable prosthetics is a straightforward process that enhances your clinical workflow and patient care.
 By breaking it down into three key phases—design, fabrication, and patient adaptation—you can smoothly incorporate this technology into your practice.
 This approach not only improves efficiency but also delivers the predictable, high-quality outcomes your patients expect.
 The result is a more streamlined process for you and a more satisfying experience for them, from the first impression to the final fitting and beyond.

-Start with Digital Impressions and Design
+Start with a Flawless Digital Impression

 The process begins with a precise digital scan.
 Using an intraoral scanner for digital impressions provides a highly accurate foundation, which is key to minimizing adjustments and reducing patient soreness later on.
 With this data, you can design the prosthetic in detail using CAD software, ensuring every contour meets your exact specifications.
 The final design is then milled or 3D printed with incredible accuracy.
 A major advantage is that the digital file is saved permanently.
 If a patient ever loses or damages their prosthetic, you can create an identical replacement quickly without starting from scratch.